Solutions for professionals

 • Importing models designed in Autodesk Revit with the Open BIM - Revit Plugin.

 • Importing the location of the electrical mechanisms and light points from CYPELEC Electrical Mechanisms, allowing the automatic assignment of receivers to their position.
+The symbols used in CYPELEC Electrical Mechanisms are also imported and displayed, transferred as a template in DWG format (which can be deactivated in the "Template views manager").

 Data output